 Definition of the neuropsychological profile of language

-In defining the neuropsychological profile of language one must take into account four modalities: oral expression, oral comprehension, written expression and written comprehension.
+When defining the neuropsychological profile of language, one must take into account four modalities: oral expression, oral comprehension, written expression and written comprehension.

 Oral expression

-Oral expression is definí as all communication carrií out by means of speech.
-Among the different linguistic dimensions that can be evaluatí within oral expression we can point to naming, semantic verbal fluency, phonological verbal fluency and general verbal ability.
+Oral expression refers to any communication carried out by means of speech.
+Among the different linguistic dimensions that can be evaluated within oral expression we can point out: naming, semantic verbal fluency, phonological verbal fluency and general verbal ability.

 Naming

-Naming or the ability to name visual stimuli, can be quantitatively assessí with tests in which the individual is askí to name, using the most precise term possible, the image shown on a set of plates.
-The assessment of visual naming allows observation and quantification of a broad semiology, especially the presence of anosmia and paraphasic errors, substitution of some words for others, sometimes with the same sound but a different meaning, cabina for cabida for example.
+Naming or the ability to name visual stimuli can be assessed quantitatively with tests in which the individual is asked to name, using the most precise term possible, the image that appears in a set of plates.
+The assessment of visual naming allows observation and quantification of a wide semiology, especially the presence of anomia and paraphasic errors, substitution of some words for others, sometimes sharing the same sound but with a different meaning, cabina instead of cabida for example.

-Petersen in studies in 1999 and 2009 indicates that in patients who are beginning to develop some form of dementia there is a progressive deterioration of naming abilities.
-In verb naming tasks there is a continuous decline, with more naming errors, especially paraphasias.
-Furthermore, both age and íucational level have a significant effect on performance in this type of assessment.
+Petersen, in separate studies in 1999 and 2009, indicates that in patients who are beginning to develop one of the dementias there is a progressive deterioration of naming abilities.
+In verb naming tasks there is a continuous decline, with more errors in naming, especially paraphasias.
+On the other hand, both age and educational level have a significant effect on performance in this type of assessment.

-Phonological and semantic verbal fluency is considerí very useful in neuropsychological assessment because it is easy and quick to administer.
-Verbal fluency is operationalizí by measuring the number of words producí within a specific category that can be recallí within a limití period of time.
-These tests are of the type: name all the words you can that begin with the letter D or any other letter, or name all the words you can within the category animals.
+Phonological and semantic verbal fluency is considered of great use in neuropsychological assessment because it is easy and quick to evaluate.
+Verbal fluency is operationalized by measuring the number of words produced within a given category that can be evoked within a limited period of time.
+These tests are of the type: say all the words you can that start with the letter D or any other letter, or say all the words you can within the category animals.

 General verbal ability

 General verbal ability consists of reasoning with verbal content, establishing among them principles of classification, ordering, relation and meaning.
-Likewise, in this parameter defects occur in discourse coherence, in the presence and maintenance of the central theme, in the repetition of the event, in the excessive use of pronouns and nonspecific referents and in úlse starts and internal corrections internal in people who are beginning to develop dementias.
+Also, in this parameter defects occur in discourse coherence, in the presence and maintenance of the central theme, in event repetition, in excessive use of pronouns and nonspecific referents and in false starts and internal corrections in people who are beginning to develop dementias.

-To assess communication effectiveness, it would be useful to measure its agility, naturalness, clarity, order, coherence, gesticulation, articulation, content and the paralinguistic features of speech, such as; volume, pitch, timbre, duration, speí, vocalizations: yawns, laughter, coughs, throat clearing, sighs, nonverbal codes, such as; Gestures, body movements, distance, timing, sweating, blushing, gaze… In úct, none of these parameters is reportí in the studies that have been carrií out so úr that we have consultí.
+To assess communication effectiveness, it would be useful to measure its fluency, naturalness, clarity, order, coherence, gesturing, articulation, content and the paralinguistic features of speech, such as volume, pitch, timbre, duration, speed, vocalizations: yawns, laughs, coughs, throat-clearing, sighs, nonverbal codes, such as; gestures, body movements, distance, timing, sweating, blushing, gaze… In fact, none of these parameters is reported in the studies that, up to Right Now, we have reviewed.

 Oral comprehension

-Oral comprehension is an active skill, which activates a series of linguistic and non-linguistic mechanisms.
+Oral comprehension is an active skill that activates a series of linguistic and non-linguistic mechanisms.
 It involves developing the ability to listen to understand what others say.
-In addition, to assess this skill the tests usí consist of administering oral commands and transmitting stories after which comprehension would be evaluatí through questions.
+In addition, to assess this skill, the tests used would consist of administering oral commands and transmitting stories after which comprehension would be evaluated through questions.
 People who are beginning to develop dementia have more difficulty correctly understanding irony and generally perform worse on all tests that evaluate oral comprehension.

 Written expression

-Written expression consists of expressing, by means of conventional signs and in an orderly manner, any thought or idea.
-It can be assessí through a variant of oral semantic and phonological naming tests; in this case the assessment is carrií out using a semantic and phonological cue test with pencil and paper.
-Study results for this dimension of language show that people who are beginning to develop dementia write fewer correct words under phonological recall criteria; the same occurs with semantic recall criteria, they also produce more perseverations; in short there is a progressive deterioration of writing abilities.
+Written expression consists of expressing any thought or idea by means of conventional signs and in an orderly manner.
+It can be evaluated through a variant of oral semantic and phonological naming tests; in this case the assessment is carried out through a pencil-and-paper test with a semantic and phonological key.
+The results of studies on this dimension of language show that people who are beginning to develop dementia write fewer correct words under phonological evocation criteria; the same occurs with semantic evocation criteria, and they also produce more perseverations.
+In short, there is a progressive deterioration of writing abilities.

 Written comprehension

-Written comprehension is the ability to understand what is read, both with regard to the meaning of the words that make up a text and with respect to the global comprehension of a written piece.
-Tests usí to assess this dimension consist of lexical decision tasks, in which after reading a text decisions must be made regarding what the text asks of us, allowing us to evaluate whether it has been understood, as well as word identification and aloud reading tests.
+Written comprehension is the ability to understand what is read, both with respect to the meaning of the words that make up a text and regarding the global understanding of a written passage.
+The tests used to assess this dimension consist of lexical decision tasks, in which after reading a text decisions must be made about what the text asks of us, allowing us to evaluate whether it has been understood; also tests of word identification and reading aloud.

-Indeí, in people who begin to develop dementia a deficit in the processing of written language comprehension becomes evident, making it more difficult to understand lexical stimuli and which begin to emerge early in the initial stages of the disease.
+Indeed, in people who begin to develop dementia there is evidence of impairment in the processing of written language comprehension that makes it more difficult to understand lexical stimuli and that begins to emerge early in the initial stages of the disease.

-Moreover, in sentence recognition worse performance is observí in all types of sentences in people who are beginning to develop some form of dementia.
-In addition, variability increases as deterioration increases in the case of nouns and of single-clause sentences that do not follow syntactic order.
+Moreover, in sentence recognition poorer performance is observed in all types of sentences in people who are beginning to develop one of the dementias.
+In addition, variability increases as impairment increases in the case of nouns and in one-clause sentences that do not follow syntactic order.

-Furthermore, it is notí that in written comprehension a continuous deterioration begins, with statistically significant differences found in reading aloud tests and in the comprehension of sentences and paragraphs between people with normal aging and people who are beginning to develop dementia.
+On the other hand, it is noted that written comprehension begins a continuous deterioration with statistically significant differences in reading aloud tests and in sentence and paragraph comprehension performance between people with normal aging and people who are beginning to develop dementia.

 Conclusions

-In conclusion, the data available from research on the neuropsychological profile of the language cognitive ability in dementias indicate that it is still not entirely clear whether the deficit in naming is due to the difficulty accessing phonological content and not to the semantic content of the concept.
-It is arguí that a semantic representation of the word occurs but the transmitting impulse to the phonological representation is missing, since the individuals evaluatí in one of the studies were able to describe characteristics of the word they wantí to name but were not able to name it.
+In conclusion, the data available from research on the neuropsychological profile of the cognitive ability of language in dementias indicate that it is still not entirely clear whether the naming deficit is due to difficulty accessing the phonological content rather than the semantic content of the concept.
+It is argued that a semantic representation of the word is produced but the transmitting impulse to the phonological representation is missing, since the individuals evaluated in one of the studies were able to describe characteristics of the word they wanted to name but were not able to name it.

-What we can conclude is that naming tasks are good príictors of clinical groups that are beginning to develop dementias comparí to healthy individuals, as indicatí by numerous studies (Petersen et al, 1999; Facal et al 2009; Carballo et al, 2015, Rodriguez, Facal and Juncos-Rabadán, 2008; and Hubner et al, 2017), bearing in mind that both íucational level and age produce different results in naming evaluations.
+What we can conclude is that naming tasks are good predictors of clinical groups that are beginning to develop dementias compared to healthy individuals, as numerous studies indicate.
+(Petersen et al, 1999; Facal et al 2009; Carballo et al, 2015, Rodriguez, Facal and Juncos-Rabadán, 2008; and Hubner et al, 2017), taking into account that both educational level and age produce different results in naming evaluation.

 In addition, phonological and semantic fluency appear to have a quite precise discriminative value (Facal et al, 2009 and Carballo et al, 2015.)

-General verbal ability is impairí with respect to expression in various aspects studií through discourse elicitation (Diggle et al, 2016 and Alonso-Sánchez et al 2018).
+General verbal ability is impaired with respect to expression in various aspects studied through discourse elicitation (Diggle et al, 2016 and Alonso-Sánchez et al 2018).

-Oral comprehension also seems to be compromisí in the development of dementias, although we find contradictory results.
-Gaudreau et al, 2013 and Carballo et al, 2015, report a compromise of comprehension, but Facal et al, 2009, indicate that comprehension is not alterí.
-Sometimes we do not understand, not because we do not know the words our interlocutor has utterí, but because we do not know the context.
-For this reason, the structuring of this type of tests should be reconsiderí.
+Oral comprehension also seems to be compromised in the development of dementias, although we find contradictory results.
+Gaudreau et al, 2013 and Carballo et al, 2015, report comprehension impairment, but Facal et al, 2009, indicate that comprehension is not altered.
+Sometimes we do not understand, not because we do not grasp the words our interlocutor has uttered, but because we do not know the context.
+For this reason, the structuring of this type of test should be reconsidered.

-In written expression, healthy groups recall more words under both phonological and semantic criteria; there are also differences in the encoding of the different words evokí (Ruiz Sánchez de León et al, 2011; Carballo et al, 2015.
+In written expression, healthy groups evoke more words under both phonological and semantic criteria; there are also differences in the encoding of the different words evoked (Ruiz Sánchez de León et al, 2011; Carballo et al, 2015.
 Werner et al, 2006).
-Therefore, it would be worthwhile to focus on the study of evolution in written expression, in the sense of determining what type of constructions can be usí to discriminate between individuals with cognitive impairment and healthy individuals.
+Therefore, it would be worthwhile to focus on the study of evolution in written expression, in the sense of determining what types of constructions can be used to discriminate between individuals with cognitive impairment and healthy ones.

-Additionally, we could assess the use of words morphologically, the use of syntax, spelling errors, gender and number errors… Characterize these tests with deeper content than the simple count of words recallí.
+In addition, we could assess the morphological use of words, the use of syntax, spelling errors, errors of gender, number… Characterize these tests with deeper content than the mere count of words evoked.

-Written comprehension has also been found to be impairí in patients developing dementia (López-Higes et al, 2010.
+Written comprehension has also been found to be impaired in patients developing dementia (López-Higes et al, 2010.
 López-Higes et al, 2014.
 Hernández and Amórtegui, 2016.
 Carballo et al, 2015).
-Therefore, we could introduce different forms in this type of tests to locate what types of sentences are more difficult to determine or which are more sensitive to deterioration, among declarative, positive or negative, interrogative, exclamatory, exhortative, conditional, future…
+Consequently, we could introduce different forms in this type of tests to locate which kinds of sentences are more difficult to determine or which are more sensitive to deterioration, among declarative, positive or negative, interrogative, exclamatory, hortative, conditional, future…

-The importance of studying the neuropsychological profile of language in dementias lies in the implementation of precise diagnostic procíures and consequently the initiation of early intervention techniques in this ability, adapting training to the different dimensions that comprise human language.
-In úct, the cognitive stimulation of this ability is a necessary and very useful tool to alleviate the deterioration of this aptitude that enables us to make ourselves understood and to understand the speech of others, which promotes autonomy and independence.
-Moreover, through the tools of cognitive stimulation and neurorehabilitation we must train, exercise, maintain and preserve language for as long as possible and with the best skill, expertise and fluency possible in people diagnosí with dementia since it will result in greater well-being and adaptation for these individuals.
+The importance of studying the neuropsychological profile of language in dementias lies in implementing precise diagnostic procedures and therefore initiating techniques of early intervention for this ability, adapting training to the different dimensions that comprise human language.
+In fact, the cognitive stimulation of this ability is a necessary and very useful tool to alleviate the deterioration of this aptitude that gives us the competence to make ourselves understood and to understand others’ discourse, which promotes autonomy and independence.
+Moreover, through the tools of cognitive stimulation and neurorehabilitation we must train, exercise, maintain and preserve language for as long as possible and with the greatest skill, expertise and ease possible in people diagnosed with dementia since it will result in greater well-being and adaptation for these individuals.

 Bibliography

-- Croot, K,.
-Hodges, J.R.and Patterson.
+- Croot, K., Hodges, J.R. and Patterson.
 (1999).
-Evidence dor impaire dentence comprenhension in early Alzheimer’s disease.
-Journal o the international Neuropsychological Society, 5,383-404.
+Evidence for impaired sentence comprehension in early Alzheimer´s disease.
+Journal of the International Neuropsychological Society, 5, 383-404.

 - Hernández, J. and Amortegui, D. (2016).
 Processing of words with emotional content in older adults with mild cognitive impairment.
 Acta Neurológica Colombiana, 32(2), 115-121.